orcasmedialab/lineupSim/README.md

 ### 1. Running Single Simulations (`main.py`)

 Use `main.py` to simulate games for one specific lineup order (either provided via arguments or default from config) and get detailed logs or a specific output value.
+Output files are saved in the `results/` directory.

 **Arguments:**

 *   `--lineup ID1 ID2 ...
 ID9` (Optional): Specify the 9 player IDs in the desired batting order.
 If omitted, the order from `config.yaml` is used.
-*   `--csv FILENAME.csv` (Optional): Output the average score for the run to the specified CSV file (e.g., `my_results.csv`) inside the `logs/` directory.
+*   `--csv FILENAME.csv` (Optional): Output the average score for the run to the specified CSV file (e.g., `my_results.csv`) inside the `results/` directory.
 Appends if the file exists.
 Disables default YAML logging.
 *   `--verbose True|False` (Optional): Controls default YAML logging. `True` enables it, `False` disables it.
 Defaults to `True` if `--csv` is not used.
 Overridden by `--csv` unless `--save-yaml` is also used.
 *   `--debug` (Optional Flag): Enable DEBUG level console logging (stderr) for all modules.
 *   `--show-game-logs` (Optional Flag): Show INFO level play-by-play game logs on stderr, even if the root logging level is WARNING.
-*   `--save-yaml` (Optional Flag): Force saving the detailed YAML log file (to `logs/`) even when `--csv` is used.
+*   `--save-yaml` (Optional Flag): Force saving the detailed YAML log file (to `results/`) even when `--csv` is used.
+YAML filename will include a timestamp.

 **Examples:**